Quite a few years ago now, we spent a brilliant day with my cousin Ernie Murray at Banrock Station in the South Australian Riverland country.

 Ernie was going to organise an excavator to break down the bank at the inlet.

-All in all a fantastic day and thanks again to Ernie.
+All in all a fantastic day and a huge thanks to Ernie.

 Banrock Station Wetlands Transformed